 The history of the Parliament building

-In 1637, during the period of the Thirty Years’ War, Duke George of Calenberg, after having chosen Hanover as his residence, ordered the demolition of the old Franciscan monastery of which first mention can be found around 1300.
-In its place the first 'Leineschloss' was built.
+In 1637, during the period of the Thirty Years’ War, Duke George of Calenberg, after having chosen Hanover as his residence, ordered the demolition of the old Minorite monastery of which first mention can be found around 1300.
+The first Leineschloss was built in its place.
 It was not designed to be a splendid palace but a practical half-timbered building.
-From 1680, the annex of the 'Schlossopernhaus', demolished again in 1854, was built by the Elector Ernst August in the exact location of the present plenary chamber.
-The opera house had 1300 seats, and Hanover was able to boast the most beautiful and magnificent building of its type in Germany at that time.
-In 1714, the year the Elector George Ludwig became George I of Great Britain and Ireland – the beginning of the personal union between Britain and Hanover – the 'Leineschloss' became a “residence without a regent” for 123 years.
-It was used but rarely, and then only for official purposes by the ruling monarchs.
+From 1680, the annex of the Schlossopernhaus (Palace Opera House), torn down in 1854, was built by Elector Ernst August in the exact location of the present-day plenary chamber.
+The Schlossopernhaus seated 1300 people, and Hanover was able to boast the most beautiful and magnificent such opera house in Germany at that time.
+In 1714, the year Elector George Ludwig became George I of Great Britain and Ireland – the beginning of the personal union between Britain and Hanover – the Leineschloss became a “residence without a regent” for 123 years.
+It was used only rarely, and then only for official purposes by the ruling monarchs.

-After World War Two, following “Decree No. 55" of British military rule, the present state of Lower Saxony was formed from the formerly independent states of Brunswick, Hanover, Oldenburg and Schaumburg-Lippe.
-After the first elections of the State Parliament on April 20, 1947, the State Parliament of Lower Saxony used the Stadthalle of Hanover as its temporary quarters.
+After World War Two, following “Decree No. 55” under British military rule, the present-day state of Lower Saxony was created from the formerly independent states of Brunswick, Hanover, Oldenburg and Schaumburg-Lippe.
+After the first free elections to the State Parliament on 20 April 1947, the State Parliament of Lower Saxony used Hanover’s Stadthalle venue as its temporary quarters.